ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 discovering NAT bindings, e.g., a Session Traversal Utilities for NAT (STUN) server.
 In this case, the
 Local Endpoint may resolve to a mixture of local and server reflexive addresses.
-The Resolve() method on the Preconnection can be used to discover these bindings:
+The Resolve() action on the Preconnection can be used to discover these bindings:

 ~~~